LLNL/axom/src/examples/radiuss_tutorial/lesson_00/README.md

 > make -j16
 ```

-> :hint:  BLT provides a few lightweight "smoke" tests to help diagnose configuration issues.
+> 📝  BLT provides a few lightweight "smoke" tests to help diagnose configuration issues.
 If we configure our application with the ``ENABLE_TESTS`` CMake option, the above command will build these tests and we can run them using ``ctest``.

 The following CMake snippet imports the provided Axom installation into our project's build system:
 ```cmake